Last updated on

 Inside the shrine, Frank would play his harp while staring at the large family portrait on the wall hung between two candle displays which he lights up to create a solemn atmosphere accompanied by songs, prayers, and poems uttered and warbled by The Punisher who sings and harps in memory of his family.

 Sherry Konkus lives in Owosso, MI.
-She's the proud author of The Punisher Harp Zone and the one who came up with The All-New, All-Different concept of The Punisher from Marvel Comics being portrayed as the punishing harpist who plays the harp in memory of his family who were killed by the mob years ago.
+She is the proud owner of the Camac Athena EX Concert Grand Harp named "Grover" and is also the proud author of The Punisher Harp Zone.
+Sherry is the one who came up with the idea of portraying The Punisher from Marvel Comics as the punishing harpist who plays the harp in memory of his family who were killed by the mob years ago.